Chapter 6 Data Visualization with ggplot2

 ggplot(flights, aes(x = factor(month))) +

-Bar chart of the number of flights by origin and month:
+Bar chart of the number of flights by origin and month (grouped bars):

 6.2 Line Graph

-Suppose you want to make a line graph of the daily average departure delay in flights.
-From now on, we will use %>% whenever it is appropriate.
+Suppose we want to make a line graph of the daily average departure delay in the flights dataset.

 summarize(delay = mean(dep_delay, na.rm = TRUE)) %>%